 WPA stands for Wi-Fi protected access.
-WPA improves on the authentication and encryption features of WEP.
-WPA was developed by the networking industry in response to the weaknesses of WEP.
-WPA provides stronger encryption than WEP through use of either of two standard technologies: Temporal Key Integrity Protocol (TKIP) and Advanced Encryption Standard (AES).
+The WPA improves on the authentication and encryption features of WEP.
+This security type was developed by the networking industry in response to the weaknesses of WEP.
+It provides stronger encryption than WEP through use of either of two standard technologies: Temporal Key Integrity Protocol (TKIP) and Advanced Encryption Standard (AES).
 WPA also includes built-in authentication support that WEP does not offer.

 WPA2 (Wireless Protected Access 2) replaced the original WPA technology on all certified Wi-Fi hardware since 2006 and is based on the IEEE 802.11i technology standard for data encryption.